anbox-cloud/discourse-docs/exp/anbox-cloud.md

 When the streaming stack is in use, each Anbox subcluster has the following additional components:

-  **TURN/STUN servers** - Servers that find the most optimal network path between a client and the Anbox container running its application.
+* **TURN/STUN servers** - Servers that find the most optimal network path between a client and the Anbox container running its application.
 The streaming stack provides secure STUN and TURN servers, but you can use public ones as well.

-  **Stream agent** - Serves as an entry point that the gateway can connect to to talk to the AMS of the Anbox subcluster.
+* **Stream agent** - Serves as an entry point that the gateway can connect to to talk to the AMS of the Anbox subcluster.

-Outside the Anbox subcluster, you have the following machines:

-  * **Juju controller**, which controls how Anbox Cloud is deployed and managed.
-  * **Anbox Application Registry (AAR)**, which provides a central repository for applications created on Anbox Cloud.
-Using an AAR is very useful for larger deployments involving multiple regions, in order to keep applications in sync.
-This component is not mandatory, but strongly recommended in a production deployment, to keep applications in sync across the different subclusters.

-You need an additional machine to host the streaming stack control plane with the following components:
+You also need an additional machine to host the streaming stack control plane with the following components:

   * **Stream gateway** - The central component that connects clients with agents.
-Its role is to choose the best possible region depending on the user location and server capacities.
+Its role is to choose the best possible subcluster depending on the user location and server capacities.
   * **NATS** - A messaging system that the different components use to communicate.
 NATS is  responsible for the communication between the stream gateway and the stream agent.
 For more information, see [NATS protocol](https://docs.nats.io/reference/reference-protocols/nats-protocol).

-	[note type="information" status="Note"] Currently, these two components must actually be hosted on different machines because they have different operating system requirements.
+	[note type="information" status="Note"] Currently, these two components must actually be hosted on different machines because they have different operating system requirements.[/note]

 You will be required to provide one or more frontend services.
 A frontend service authenticates the client with the stream gateway and can provide other functionality, such as, selecting a game.